the paradox of expertise

 sometimes you're not stuck on the problem. you're stuck on a constraint you invented.

-when i finally asked "wait, why circular?" the problem evaporated. a square packs at 100%. there was no packing problem.
+when i finally asked "wait, why circular?" the problem evaporated — not shrank. evaporated. a square packs at 100%. there was no packing problem. there never was.

 same thing with algorithms. i had a graph problem once. shortest path. each directed edge has weight w: going with the arrow costs w, going against it costs 2w. and my brain quietly added a word the prompt never said: one. as if the task were: you get one reversal — pick the best edge.